@ibnlanre/portal

 $act(subscriber: (newState: S, oldState?: S) => void, immediate?: boolean): () => void

-: A function that is called when the state changes.
-It receives newState
+- **`subscriber`**: A function that is called when the state changes.
+It receives `newState` and optionally `oldState`.

 const nameStore = createStore("Alex");